erivera3/wildfire-incident-response-system/README.md

 - Directional spread identified

 **Assessment:**
-- Threat is real and progressing
+- Threat confirmed as active and progressing
 - Not a contained or isolated event

 ---